 This allows you to:

 Remember you can speak with our Financial Advice Team to support you with your retirement planning.
-At First Super, our qualified Financial Planners can help you to achieve your financial goals, whether this be using your super to supplement your take-home pay, maximising any Centrelink benefits for which you may qualify, and discussing salary sacrifice contributions that may reduce your income tax while boosting your super balance.
+At First Super, our qualified Financial Advisers can help you to achieve your financial goals, whether this be using your super to supplement your take-home pay, maximising any Centrelink benefits for which you may qualify, and discussing salary sacrifice contributions that may reduce your income tax while boosting your super balance.

 If you have any other questions, please call our Member Services Team on 1300 360 988, or email us.